gierens/yubipi/README.md

 ```bash
 cd yubipi
 ```
-3. Execute the following commands:
+3. Execute the following commands.
+In case you need a bit more information or want to alter the setup slightly, please refer to the more detailed guides below.
 ```bash
 sudo pip3 install -r requirements.txt
 sudo ln -s "$(pwd)/yubipi.py" /usr/local/bin/yubipi